 This is where a lot of creators get tripped up.
 YouTube Shorts and long-form videos are both "YouTube views," but they pay completely differently.

-Shorts use a pooled revenue model: all Shorts ad revenue gets collected, then distributed based on each creator's share of total Shorts views.
+Shorts use a pooled revenue model: all Shorts ad revenue gets collected and then distributed based on each creator's share of total Shorts views.
 Creators keep 45% of their allocation.
-Long-form videos run their own ads with individual auction pricing, which is why CPMs are so much higher.
+Long-form videos run their own ads with individual auction pricing, which is why those CPMs are so much higher.

-Does this mean Shorts are worthless?
-No. But treat them as a growth tool that funnels viewers to your long-form content, not as a revenue source.
-Creators who use Shorts strategically to drive subscribers toward their longer videos see 20% to 40% faster channel growth.
-The Shorts revenue is a bonus, not the point.
+Shorts aren't worthless.
+But the right way to think about them is as a growth tool that funnels viewers toward your long-form content.
+Creators who use Shorts to push subscribers into their longer videos see 20% to 40% faster channel growth, and the Shorts payout is a bonus on top of that.

 Calculate Your Shorts Revenue